GrantEdwards/Python-curses-and-terminfo/Readme.md

 The odd-numbered "Hi there asdf" output lines should be bold.

 On my systems, the "broken" demo will clear the screen and then wait for input (the prompt string won't appear).
-Then the hi-there strings get printed 8 times without being positioned or bolded, followed by the exit prompt.
+Then the "Hi there" strings get printed 8 times without being positioned or bolded, followed by the exit prompt.
 Then, the cursor will repsoition to the bottom left, and it will wait for Enter: